How do I write grants?

 If you’re just building a grant program, expect to hear ‘no’ quite often.
 Grant funds tend to be more competitive than other sources of funding, because foundations, corporations, and government grant makers make their information publicly available.
 You are competing with everyone else who needs funding for a limited pool of funds.

 Grant seeking can be a very successful type of fundraising program, but you’ll need to commit to investing a significant amount of time and money before you can expect to see much fruit from it.
-Once a relationship with a grantor is established, however, you can often go back again year after year, making it a fairly consistent stream of revenue.
+Once you establish a relationship with a grantor, you can often go back again year after year.